 Denver knows how to throw a holiday party.
-This Mile High City is decked out in festive lights, from a lit-up clocktower illuminating red and green to the City and County Building that goes all out with its light display.
+This Mile High City gets decked out in festive lights, from a lit-up clock tower beaming red and green lights on the 16th Street Mall to the City and County Building that goes all out with its light display.
 Oh, and for drinks?
-Colorado’s famous craft brewers have rolled out their winter seasonals and local restaurants have renditions of hot toddies and mulled wines to keep your spirits merry and bright.
+Colorado’s famous craft brewers roll out their winter seasonals and local restaurants have renditions of hot toddies and mulled wines to keep your spirits merry and bright.
 As for the music: There’s plenty of Christmas-themed theatrical performances happening at the Denver Performing Arts Complex.

 Here’s 6 reasons Denver is an ideal place to celebrate the holiday season.